-- Metal siding comes in a broad range of styles, including horizontal and vertical strips and panels as well as shingles.
+- Metal siding comes in a broad range of styles, including horizontal and vertical strips and panels, as well as shingles.
 At a distance, it is hard to distinguish metal siding from wood.

 - This siding typically includes a factory-applied finish for maximum corrosion-resistance.
 Plain, unfinished panels are usually galvanized for corrosion protection.

-- Metal is commonly used as "retrofit" siding and it is sometimes applied directly over wood siding when the desire for low maintenance wins out over aesthetics or when wood siding has been severely damaged.
+- Metal is commonly used as "retrofit" siding and it is sometimes applied directly over wood siding when the desire for low maintenance wins out over aesthetics or when the wood siding has been severely damaged.

-- Metal is a durable material, but prefinished painted finishes have been known to fade, chalk, and bleed onto brick walls often below the siding.
+- Metal is a durable material, but prefinished painted finishes have been known to fade, chalk, and bleed onto brick walls below the siding.
 Newer versions tend to be more color-fast than their predecessors.

 - Metal is now available with special plastic or vinyl coatings for additional resistance to fading and weathering.

 - Aluminum and steel is prone to denting and can be noisy.